HypsyNZ/SemaphoreLite.NET/README.md

 ## Optional

-You can also call `IsTakenAsyncNoDelay()` in place of `IsTakenAsync(SomeAsyncTask)` with the same parameters, this won't add a `One Millisecond` Delay between attempts, However it isn't recommended to do this unless you absolutely need the extra `One Millisecond` because the amount of CPU usage required is considerable.
+There are options other than `IsTakenAsync(SomeAsyncTask)` with the same parameters, they won't add a `One Millisecond` Delay between attempts, However it isn't recommended to do this unless you absolutely need the extra `One Millisecond` because the amount of CPU usage required is considerable.

 ## Ordering/Notes